 Sarah's Top Tips

 - Start with cold water.
-Place your potatoes in cold water before bringing it to a boil.
+Place your potatoes in cold water before bringing them to a boil.
 This helps them cook evenly and prevents the outside from getting mushy while the inside is still firm.

 - Salt the water generously.
 Potatoes absorb water as they cook, so salting the water well is key for seasoning them from the inside out.